plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-PLAN is a free and open platform for groups to securely communicate, collaborate, and coordinate projects and activities.
+PLAN is free platform for groups to securely communicate, collaborate, and coordinate projects and activities.
 PLAN features:
 - Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and inventory management
-- A user interface where channels and objects are placed into any number of virtual spaces
+- A user interface where channels and objects are placed within virtual spaces
 - Peer-to-peer storage and infrastructure that doesn’t require a central server
 - Built-in collaboration tools that are secure, private, and reliable
 - Relationship and organization management and visualization